Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 # "Storehouse" Application

 This documentation includes description of the "Storehouse" application development process on the Scorocode platform as a demo.
-The application source code is avaliable in the following repository: <https://github.com/Scorocode/scorocode-sample-storehouse>.
+The application source code is available  in the following repository: <https://github.com/Scorocode/scorocode-sample-storehouse>.

 The application is made to manage mobile phones stock inside a dealer storehouse and allows you to:

 1. Register a new user in the application database
-2. Authentificate an application user
+2. Authenticate an application user
-3. Deauthentificate an application user
+3. De-authenticate an application user
-4. View avaliable mobile phone models on stock in the storehouse
+4. View available mobile phone models on stock in the storehouse
 5. Add a mobile phone model in the database
 6. Delete a mobile phone model from the database
 7. View full information about a mobile phone model